Second Lieutenant Alice Malvin

 - Gentle Giant: Usually, except when under the effects of the Blue Lantern.

 - Hand Cannon: He wields one with fantastic skill.
-A hand cannon designed to take out tanks-the full-size rifle can dislocate your shoulder.
+A hand cannon designed to take out tanks, that he wields one-handed— the real-life equivalent, a full-size rifle, has the power to dislocate your shoulder even when used properly.

 - I Am a Monster